 The feature of the Project World is a simplification and abstraction of the cartoon information carried in the Geospatial World.
-We insist that features with spatial extent in the Project World be mentally drawn using simple primitive geometric shapes.
-We demand that the primitive shapes be instances of the Well-Known-Types (WKTs) of OpenGIS geometry, such as polygons, line strings, polyhedrons, and other OpenGIS shapes.
+We recommend that features with spatial extent in the Project World be conceptualized using simple primitive geometric shapes.
+For interoperability, we recommend that the primitive shapes be instances of the Well-Known-Types (WKTs) of geometry, such as polygons, line strings, polyhedrons, and other shapes.
+The current enumeration of geometry types can be found in the OGC Abstract Specification Topic Volume 5 (also ISO 19107 - Features).
 We call instances of WKTs Well-Known-Structures (WKSs).
 We further demand that rules for representing each feature type with WKTs is explicit (for example, a rule may specify that a brick house is seen as a polyhedron.)
-Finally, we demand that the mental model of the WKSs carries sufficient information to enable the reconstruction of the extents of the features to which they contribute.
-That is, we insist that the geometry components "know" how they contribute to complex geometries (for example, the highway segment geometries must know the sequence in which they concatenate to become an entire highway feature.
+Finally, we demand that the conceptual model of the WKSs carries sufficient information to enable the reconstruction of the extents of the features to which they contribute.
+That is, we insist that the geometry components "know" how the sequence in which they concatenate to become an entire highway feature.

 2.7.6.
-Project World Corners
+Project World Envelope

-The primitive spatial concept in a Project World, from which all phenomena with spatial extent are spatially conceptualized, is "corner."
-A corner is a place that (directly or indirectly through a geometric construct, such as a spline) defines (in whole or in part) the spatial extent of one or more of the phenomena recognized within the Project World.
+The primitive spatial concept in a Project World, from which all phenomena with spatial extent are spatially conceptualized, is "envelope".
+An envelope is a geometric primitive that (directly or indirectly through a geometric construct, such as a spline) defines (in whole or in part) the spatial extent of one or more of the phenomena recognized within the Project World.

-Each OpenGIS WKS can be constructed from a finite set of points that are its corners.
-We insist that the corners be explicit in the Project World.
-That is, we demand that each abstraction recognized as a feature with extent in the Project World be mentally drawn with WKSs, each of which carries additional abstractions, called corners, from which that WKS can be constructed.
-We further demand that the mental model of the corners carries sufficient information to allow for the construction of the WKSs.
-For example, we demand that the sequencing of corners along a polyline is explicitly available within the Project World.
+Each OGC WKS can be constructed from a finite set of points that are its corners.
+We strongly recommend that the corners of an envelope be explicit in the Project World.
+We further demand that the model for the envelope carries sufficient information to allow for the construction of the WKSs.
+For example, we recommend that the sequencing of envelope along a polyline is explicitly available within the Project World.